RafalU98/PJATK_Projekt_BSI/README.md

 # Projekt_BSI by Rafał Ubermanowicz, Marcin Rozkwitalski

-Projekt for BSI classes PJATK-Gdańsk 2020  (Maintenance and Reliability).
 Basic Calculator for this Tasks (formulas where given in PDF-Files):

 # 1. Find FR(%) and FR(N) of produced chips (FR = Fail Rate)